-Resolution CY21069 Approving Submission of the FY 2021 IHBG-ARP India Housing and Urban Development Page 2 an Housing Plan to the U.S. Department of THEREFORE, BE IT FINALLY RESOLVED, to absence or unavailability, the Tribal Council Vice C documents necessary to give this resolution full for hairperson, is authorized to sign any CERTIFIC ATION The foregoing Resolution was duly adopted at the T Indian Tribe Reservation in North Bend, Oregon, or present by a vote of For;Against;Absent; Brenda Meade, Chairperson a June 24, 2021 with the required quorum Cc: Anne Cook, CIHA
+Resolution CY21069 Approving Submission of the FY 2021 IHBG-AF Housing and Urban Development Page 2 P Indian Housing Plan to the U.S. Department of THEREFORE, BE IT FINALLY RESOL ^Y absence or unavailability, the Tribal Council documents necessary to give this resolution f CERTI FICATION t the Tribal Council Meeting held on the Coquille gon, on June 24, 2021 with the required quorum Abstaining.
+Jon Ivy, Acting Secretary-Treasurer 2 Cc: Anne Cook, CIHA